Support forum login

 $config_fieldSet["keywords"] = "Keywords";

 With that in place, the field will appear on Feed Registration Step 2 and can be mapped to a field.
-Finally, to make use of the new field, wherever a product record is in context within the $product array you can access the new field through the variable:
+Finally, to make use of the new field, wherever a full product record is in context you can access the new field through the appropriate array variable for example within the loop within html/prices.php:

 $product["keywords"]